m-labs/artiq/doc/manual/management_system.rst

 Git integration
 ---------------

 The master may use a Git repository to store experiment source code.
 Using Git has many advantages.
 For example, each result file (HDF5) contains the commit ID corresponding to the exact source code it was produced by, which helps reproducibility.
 Although the master also supports non-bare repositories, it is recommended to use a bare repository (e.g. ``git init --bare``) to easily support push transactions from clients.

 You will want Git to notify the master every time the repository is pushed to (e.g. updated), so that the master knows to rescan the repository for new or changed experiments.
 This is easiest done with the ``post-receive`` hook, as described in :ref:`master-setting-up-git`.

 .. note::
    If you plan to run the ARTIQ system entirely on a single machine, you may also consider using a non-bare repository and the ``post-commit`` hook to trigger repository scans every time you commit changes (locally).
 In this case, note that the ARTIQ master never uses the repository's working directory, but only what is committed.
 More precisely, when scanning the repository, it fetches the last (atomically) completed commit at that time of repository scan and checks it out in a temporary folder.
 This commit ID is used by default when subsequently submitting experiments.
 There is one temporary folder by commit ID currently referenced in the system, so concurrently running experiments from different repository revisions is fully supported by the master.

 By default, the dashboard runs experiments from the repository, whereas the command-line client (``artiq_client submit``) runs experiments from the raw filesystem (which is useful for iterating rapidly without creating many disorganized commits).
-In order to run from the raw filesystem when using the dashboard, right-click in the Explorer window and select the option "Open file outside repository"; in order to run from the repository when using the command-line client, simply pass the ``-R`` flag.
+In order to run from the raw filesystem when using the dashboard, right-click in the Explorer window and select the option 'Open file outside repository'.
+In order to run from the repository when using the command-line client, simply pass the ``-R`` flag.

 .. _experiment-scheduling: